80/20 Rule for Daily Tasks: How to Identify Your Vital Few

 Conclusion: start sorting your tasks by impact

-The Pareto principle is over a century old and the core observation hasn’t changed.
+The Pareto principle is over a century old and the core observation has not changed.
 A minority of inputs generates a majority of outputs.
-Research confirms this pattern in manufacturing defects [3], in the relationship between working hours and productivity [4], and in how people misallocate effort toward urgent but low-value work [7].
+Research confirms this pattern in manufacturing defects [3], in the relationship between working hours and output [4], and in how people misallocate effort toward urgent but low-value work [7].
 The gap between knowing the 80 20 rule and living it is the daily planning habit that separates your vital few from the noise.

 Next 10 minutes